django/deps/draft/0009-async.rst

 An example of how this API might look::

     async def get_authors(pattern):
-        # Create a new context to call in parallel
+        # Create a new context to call concurrently
         async with db.new_connections():
             return [
                 author.name